jamesbriggs/pico-build/README.md

 # pico-build
-``pico-build`` is the world's smallest, yet featureful, three-environment (dev, stage and prod) build and deploy system.
+``pico-build`` is the all's smallest, yet featureful, three-environment (dev, stage and prod) build and deploy system.

 It is intended for individual programmers and small teams who want to test and deploy to three environments, but don't want to spend time setting up (and patching) Jenkins or building a CI/CD pipeline.